-Under Massachusetts's Economic Development Incentive Program, businesses have benefitted from hundreds of millions of dollars in state and local tax breaks.
+Under Massachusetts' Economic Development Incentive Program, businesses have benefited from hundreds of millions of dollars in state and local tax breaks.
 Under this plan, companies qualify for tax credits equal to 5 percent of their investments, plus discounts on their local property taxes, depending on their community.
 Plus, the state's is known for being a leader in biotechnology, high-tech, financial services, and higher education.

 But running a Massachusetts-based business isn't without its risks.
 For example, consider Hurricane Sandy's path of destruction back in 2012.
 The coastal storm's hard winds and heavy rain resulted in power outages that burdened thousands of businesses and individuals.
 Fortunately, adequate insurance coverage (such as General Liability, Property, Professional Liability, Workers' Compensation, and Employment Practices Liability Insurance) can protect your business from a wealth of losses.

 Massachusetts Business Owners: Save Money On Your Insurance Premiums

 Effective business insurance protection doesn't have to break the bank!
 Keep your insurance premiums affordable with these tips:

 - Work with an industry-trained agent.
 Industry-trained agents understand your field, which means they know which risks your business faces.
 This knowledge allows them to tailor policies based on the coverages that truly benefit your business.
 The unnecessary frills are trimmed away.

 - Exclude yourself from your Workers' Comp plan.
 Though you can elect to insure yourself, you'll save money on your plan if you only cover your employees.

 - Carry Umbrella Liability Insurance.
 This coverage offers an extra cushion of coverage for several existing liability policies.
 Umbrella coverage is often less expensive than raising limits on multiple policies.

 Massachusetts Business Insurance Plans